matiasenrigue/SQLServer_DB_Python_Builder/README.md

 # SQL Server DB Python Builder

-> **With This Project, I Accelerated Database Building and Reduced the Allocated Project Time by 86% for a Highly Prestigious Spanish University**
+> **With This Project, I Accelerated Database Building and Reduced the Allocated Project Time by a Factor of 7 (86% Less Time) for One of the Most Prestigious Universities in Spain**

 - *Time measured in weeks*